Pueblo Viejo mine

-Pueblo Viejo mine is an open-pit gold mine in the Sánchez Ramírez Province of the Dominican Republic.
-It is the largest gold mine in Latin America and fifth largest in the world.
-The mine is run by Pueblo Viejo Dominicana Corporation (PVDC), which is 60% owned by Barrick Gold and 40% owned by Newmont Goldcorp.
+Pueblo Viejo mine is an open-pit gold and silver mine in the Sánchez Ramírez Province of the Dominican Republic where mining operations started in 2012 and expect to cease in 2041.
+It is the largest gold mine in Latin America and 13th largest gold mine in the world.
+The mine is run by Pueblo Viejo Dominicana Corporation (PVDC), which is 60% owned by Barrick Gold Corporation and 40% owned by Newmont Corporation.

+Pueblo Viejo employs approximately 2,350 employees and 2,500 contractors.
+The economic activities of the mine represent 2% of the Dominican Republic’s gross domestic product and Pueblo Viejo is the largest corporate taxpayer in the country.

 The mine has generated an environmental conflict, because pollution from the tailings dam and windblown particulates have contaminated rivers and killed local livestock who ingested the toxins.
 Local communities say that the mine has ruined their lives and caused many health problems: skin lesions are common; children are sickened by chemical vapors; and agricultural land is no longer productive.

-Local people have asked to be relocated away from the mine since 2013, but the government nor the company have responded to their requests.
+Local people have asked to be relocated away from the mine since 2013, but neither the government nor the company have responded to their requests.

 The company proposed to expand the mine in 2019, meeting with fierce resistance from communities in Yamasá who would be impacted by the expansion.

 History

 Pueblo Viejo was the first gold deposit exploited by the Spaniards in America.

-The mine was operated by the Dominican mining group Rosario Dominicana, S. A., from 1975 until 1999 when the company went bankrupt and left a contaminated site behind.
+The mine was operated by state-owned mining company Rosario Dominicana, S. A., from 1975 until 1991 when mining became economically unfeasible and a contaminated site with acid rock drainage was left behind.
+In 2001, the Dominican government opened tenders for a new mining operation on the site with a mandate to first remediate the site which had a major water contamination problem at the hands of the previous state-owned operator.
+The following year, the Dominican government issued a special lease agreement with the Vancouver-based mining company Placer Dome to study the feasibility of reopening the mine but only after the existing environmental damage had been cleaned up and the land reclaimed in the previous mining area.

+In 2006 Placer Dome was acquired by Barrick who subsequently sold 40% of its stake in Pueblo Viejo to Goldcorp, creating the PVDC joint venture to operate the mine.